 2. Get An Ultrasound

 An ultrasound is an important next step if you are considering terminating your pregnancy.
 Different abortion methods are used at different stages of pregnancy.
-An ultrasound will tell you how many weeks pregnant you are, which will tell you more about the options available to you.
+An ultrasound will tell you how many weeks pregnant you are, which will tell you more about which procedure you would most likely experience.
 An ultrasound will also tell you if your pregnancy is viable with a heartbeat, or if you might naturally miscarry.

 3. Get Tested For STDs/STIs (sexually transmitted diseases or infections)

 Before choosing an abortion clinic, it is important to get tested for STDs.
 If infected, many women may not know since there may not be symptoms.
 Women who have an abortion with an untreated STD are more likely to develop PID (Pelvic Inflammatory Disease) following the abortion procedure.
-PID can have some serious consequences.
+PID can result in serious complications.

 Understanding Different Abortion Procedures